CIDRAM/CIDRAM/_docs/readme.en.md

 /.gitattributes | A Github project file (not required for proper function of the script).
 /Changelog.txt | A record of changes made to the script between different versions (not required for proper function of the script).
 /composer.json | Composer/Packagist information (not required for proper function of the script).
+/CONTRIBUTING.md | Information about how to contribute to the project.
 /LICENSE.txt | A copy of the GNU/GPLv2 license (not required for proper function of the script).
 /loader.php | Loader.
 This is what you're supposed to be hooking into (essential)!
 /README.md | Project summary information.